fahim-tonmoy/Simple-PHP/README.md

 <h1> This is a simple PHP crud project
-<p> To run this project simply just download the the code's from repository and run <b> php -S localhost:"YOUR_PORT" </b> <br/> and make sure to configure php in your local machine
+<p> To run this project simply just download the the code's from repository and run this command -
+<span> php -S localhost:"YOUR_PORT"<span>
+and make sure to configure php in your local machine